 Use search engines:

-This template can be used to identify information sources that match certain customer avatars (while excluding others):
+This template can be used to identify information sources that match specific customer avatars (while excluding others):

 This section will include particulars about your avatar, such as their job title, income, marital status, gender, age, etc.